eleev/compositional-layouts-kit/README.md

 ### If you like the project, please give it a star ⭐ It will show the creator your appreciation and help others to discover the repo.

 # ✍️ About
-📏 A set of advanced compositional layouts for `UICollectionView` with examples.
-All the layouts support both `portrait` and `landscape` orientations as well as support for all `iOS` and `iPadOS` related size classes.
+📏 This repository features a set of sophisticated compositional layouts for `UICollectionView`, complete with practical examples.
+Each layout is designed to adapt seamlessly to both portrait and landscape orientations, and is fully compatible with all `iOS` and `iPadOS` size classes.

 # 📚 Contents
-Please wait while the `.gif` files are loading (there are 12 files, that weight around 200Mb)...
+Please wait while the `.gif` files are loading (there are `12` files, that weight around `170Mb`)...

 |  |  |  |
 :-------------------------:|:-------------------------:|:-------------------------: